Ameyanagi/cobalt-stack/claudedocs/authentication-implementation-summary.md

 - `db22422` - Add authentication-aware home page and dashboard
 - `0a149ff` - Use dynamic API URL based on current hostname
 - `989c855` - Update CORS to allow dynamic origins on port 2727
+- `f7194a3` - Document dynamic CORS configuration
+- `39cc94a` - Fix API URL references to use dynamic env helper

 All changes pushed to GitHub `main` branch.